It’s time to stop worrying about money and the future

 Okay, so you’ve looked your money mess square in the eye.
 Now, you can either take a nap on the couch and pray it swallows you up, or you can take action.

-Even if you feel overwhelmed, you can still make some goals.
+Even if you feel overwhelmed, you can still create better spending habits by making some short-term and long-term goals.
 Maybe they’re itty bitty goals, but those count too:

 - Save $20 a month

 - Cancel one credit card

 - Eat out once a week instead of three times

 - Pick up two extra shifts a month

 - Create a meal plan to keep your grocery budget in check